Ivo-Balbaert/The_Way_to_Mojo/book/6_Functions.md

 the user can pass any number of Float64 values, optionally followed by the keyword argument ascending .
 For example: ``var a = sort(1.1, 6.5, 4.3, ascending=False)`.
 If a function accepts variadic arguments, any arguments defined after the variadic arguments are treated as keyword-only.

+Variadic arguments makes it possible to provide easy-to-use APIs by allowing any number of arguments to be passed directly to the function instead of having to wrap them up in a list or dictionary.

 ## 6.5 Argument passing: control and memory ownership
 There are three keywords to modify how arguments are passed to functions: